shadowspawn/forest-arborist/README.md

 The dependent repos can be configured in three ways:

-- pinned to a specified changeset or tag
+- _pinned_ to a specified changeset or tag
-- locked to a specified branch
+- _locked_ to a specified branch
-- free to follow the seed repo
+- _free_ to follow the seed repo

 The various commands operate on an appropriate subset of the repos.
-For example the switch command only affects the free repositories, the pull command affects free and locked, and the status command runs on all the repos.
+For example the switch command only affects the _free_ repositories, the pull command affects _free_ and _locked_, and the status command runs on all the repos.

-## Running Commands Across Forest

-There are two general purpose commands to run arbitrary commands across the forest.
-A `--` is used to mark the end of the fab options, and is optional if there are no additional options.

-    fab for-each -- git remote -v
-    fab for-free -- git branch

-There are two commands to run specifically git or hg commands across the forest repositories of matching type.

-    fab git -- remote -v
-    fab hg -- summary

-## Help

-    fab
-    fab --help
-    fab clone --help

 ## Manifest Files (Internals)